-Chicken Marsala is just a heart warming comfort food that always reminds me of my momma.
+Chicken Marsala is just a heart warming dish that always reminds me of my momma.
 If I haven’t said this before, my mother can make any thing.
 She cooks just about everything.
-Asian food, west indie food, Spanish food, Italian, American.
+Asian food, West Indie food, Spanish food, Italian, American.
 I can’t recall a single time that I asked my mom to make something and she failed me.
 This is one of those dishes that I’ve had in nice restaurants all over and none have compared to my mommas.
-Once I started living on my own I started making all of the things that made me miss being home like this dish.
+Once I started living on my own I started making all of the things that made me miss being home.
+I only live 5 minutes from my parents but that’s far enough to miss home cooked meals.

 My mother also NEVER uses a recipe.
-I can’t call her up and ask her what she puts in her beef stew because she doesn’t measure a single thing yet it always comes out just right.
-That totally rubbed off on me.
-So anywho, let’s get it cracking like a bad back.
+I can’t call her up and ask her what she puts in her beef stew because she doesn’t measure a single thing yet it always comes out the same just right.
+That totally rubbed off on me because I don’t even own measuring spoons.
+I probably should, but wheres the fun in being so exact?

 What do you need?